phonegap/phonegap-docs/docs/en/edge/cordova/connection/connection.type.md

 Bada Quirks
 -----------

-- Bada can only detect a WiFi or cellular connection.
+- Bada can only distinguish a WiFi and cellular connection.
     - `navigator.connection.type` is set to `Connection.CELL_2G` for all cellular data.

 webOS Quirks